sstelfox/stelfox.net/content/blog/2014-04-14-disabling-gnomes-keyring-in-fedora-19.md

 ```

 I share my dotfiles along a lot of different systems and don't like
-system-specific behaivior getting in there.
+system-specific behavior getting in there.
 Instead I choose to find what was
 starting up the keyring daemon and preventing it from doing so.
 Without a good
 place to start and stubbornly refusing to Google this particular problem I took
 the brute force approach of grep for the binary name in the `/etc` directory.